Ted Bundy: Death row, confessions and execution

 In July 1984, prison guards found two hacksaw blades hidden in Bundy's cell.
 A steel bar in one of the cell's windows had been sawed completely through at the top and bottom and glued back into place with a homemade soap-based adhesive.
 Several months later, Bundy was moved to a different cell after guards found an unauthorized mirror.
 Shortly thereafter, he was charged with a disciplinary infraction for unauthorized correspondence with another high-profile criminal, John Hinckley Jr.

 In October 1984, Bundy contacted Keppel and offered to share his self-proclaimed expertise in serial killer psychology in the ongoing hunt in Washington for the "Green River Killer", later identified as Gary Ridgway.
 Keppel and Green River Task Force Detective Dave Reichert interviewed Bundy, but Ridgway remained at large for a further seventeen years.
 Keppel published a detailed documentation of the Green River interviews, and later collaborated with Michaud on another examination of the interview material.

 In early 1986, an execution date (March 4) was set on the Chi Omega convictions; the United States Supreme Court issued a brief stay, but the execution was quickly rescheduled.
 In April, shortly after the new date (July 2) was announced, Bundy finally confessed to Hagmaier and Nelson what they believed was the full range of his depredations, including details of what he did to some of his victims after their deaths.
-He told them that he revisited Taylor Mountain, Issaquah and other secondary crime scenes, often several times, to lie with his victims and perform sexual acts with their bodies until putrefaction forced him to stop.
+He told them that he revisited Taylor Mountain, Issaquah and other secondary crime scenes, often several times, to lie with his victims and perform sex acts with their bodies until putrefaction forced him to stop.
 In some cases, he drove for several hours each way and remained the entire night.
 In Utah, he applied makeup to Smith's lifeless face and repeatedly washed Aime's hair.
-"If you've got time", he told Hagmaier, "they can be anything you want them to be".
+"If you've got time," he told Hagmaier, "they can be anything you want them to be."
 Bundy decapitated approximately twelve of his victims with a hacksaw, and kept at least one group of severed heads—probably the four later found on Taylor Mountain (Rancourt, Parks, Ball and Healy)—in his apartment for a period of time before disposing of them.